chainguard-dev/edu/content/open-source/sigstore/cosign/how-to-sign-an-sbom-with-cosign.md

 Since we'll be attaching an SBOM to a container image, we'll first need to create an example image.
 We'll base this image on Chainguard's [`wolfi-base`](https://edu.chainguard.dev/open-source/wolfi/overview), and add a single additional package, the venerable `cowsay` utility that prints a message along with some ASCII art.
 We then set the entrypoint so that, when the image is run, a message will be displayed.

-Create a new folder for our Dockerfile build and change your workin directory to that folder:
+Create a new folder for our Dockerfile build and change your working directory to that folder:

 ```sh
 mkdir -p ~/example-image && cd ~/example-image